Image courtesy of: Blackpool Council Historic Collections

-In June 1940, after only two weeks of performing at the Tower, Charlie and Jean Marie were arrested and deported to the Isle of Man, on account of being of Italian descent.
-Nevertheless, when proof of their French citizenship arrived the duo were rebooked for the following seasons at Blackpool.
+In June 1940, after only two weeks of performing at the Tower, Charlie and Jean-Marie were arrested and deported to the Isle of Man, on account of being of Italian descent.
+Nevertheless, when proof of their French citizenship arrived, the duo was released and rebooked for the following seasons at Blackpool.
 During summer months, they continued performing at the Tower, which remained open throughout the war.
 In between seasons, the two worked for some time in an ammunition factory, entertained troops and found various employments in music halls.

-While Jean Marie left for France in 1947, Charlie continued his career at the Blackpool Tower Circus until his retirement in 1979.
+While Jean-Marie left for France in 1947, Charlie continued his career at the Blackpool Tower Circus until his retirement in 1979.
 He died of a heart attack soon after, in 1980.
 Charlie was naturalised British immediately after the war and went on to become Blackpool’s most renowned and celebrated clowns.
-In 2013 a statue of Charlie Cairoli was revealed in Blackpool, marking his long-lasting influence on the city.
+In 2013 a statue of Charlie Cairoli was revealed in Blackpool.

 Author: Raluca Bianca Roman